bradleytechman/AltStore-Beginners-Guide/README.md

 # Using AltServer on Mac
 So first off, you will want to get AltServer from [AltStore.io](https://altstore.io).

 So after you’ve clicked MacOS, a file called AltServer.dmg should’ve been downloaded.
-Once you open it, you will see AltServer downloaded to downloads or where ever you downloaded it.
+Once you open it, you will see AltServer downloaded to downloads or wherever you downloaded it.
 When you open it, an icon should appear in the corner. (note that if you have Bartender or a menu bar client it may be hidden) when you click it, it should show a lot of options.
 Hover over the one that says “Install AltStore".
 Once hovered over, select your device and type your Apple ID to install it.
 This is safe, none of your data is recorded by AltStore.
 Once you hit install, it should work.
 If it doesn’t, make sure your device is connected over cable.
 Once installed, You now have AltStore!

 # Using AltServer on Windows

-Using AltServer on windows is relatively the same process as on Mac.
-Go to [AltStore.io](https://altstore.io) and download it for windows.
+Using AltServer on Windows is relatively the same process as on Mac.
+Go to [AltStore.io](https://altstore.io) and download it for Windows.
 You should get a file called altinstaller.zip Run setup.exe Not AltInstaller, Altinstaller is to remove or repair AltServer. ( would be better if Riley named it something else!) then click next, install, and say yes.
 You getting closer!
 Next get iTunes ( [32-bit devices](https://secure-appldnld.apple.com/itunes12/001-80042-20210422-E8A351F2-A3B2-11EB-9A8F-CF1B67FC6302/iTunesSetup.exe) [64-bit devices](https://secure-appldnld.apple.com/itunes12/001-80053-20210422-E8A3B28C-A3B2-11EB-BE07-CE1B67FC6302/iTunes64Setup.exe) ) and iCloud, [64 and 32-bit](https://updates.cdn-apple.com/2020/windows/001-39935-20200911-1A70AA56-F448-11EA-8CC0-99D41950005E/iCloudSetup.exe).
 Please do not get it from the Microsoft store or it will not work.
 You also don’t have to sign into iTunes or iCloud with your Apple ID.
 Ok, got iCloud and iTunes installed?
 Click the AltServer icon in the tray, install Altstore, on your phone, and type in your Apple ID.
 If you don’t feel comfortable, you can use a dummy Apple ID, but this doesn’t get sent to Altstore or Riley.
 Just apply for authentication.
 They are not saved as well.
 Once you hit install, it should work.
 If you have any issues, scroll down to issues under how to use AltServer on Linux.
 See if your issue is there before commenting, please!
 You might also want to turn notifications on for AltServer.

 Video:

 # Using AltServer on Linux

 AltLinux is a GUI for AltServer Linux, both being made unofficially.
-To install it, follow the instructions at the link bellow.
+To install it, follow the instructions at the link below.

 https://github.com/i-love-altlinux/AltLinux#install-altlinux

-# Do Not Use 3uTools
+# Do Not Use 3uTools to install iPA files

-Whatever you do, don’t use 3Utools.
-It has been proven to be modifying jailbreak developers’ jailbreaks without permission which is piracy, sending data to china about your phone, Using a pirated and modified version on Appsync Unified.
+Do not use 3Utools.
+It has been proven to be modifying jailbreak developers’ jailbreaks without permission which is piracy, sending data to China about your phone, and Using a pirated and modified version on Appsync Unified (A jailbreak tweak that they did not get permission to modify).
 Do not use it.

 # Issues & Fixes